ianrasmussen05/programming-languages-2021/src/LambdaNat0/README.md

     coercions Exp 1 ;

-To parse and run a program in the language LambdaNat:
+To parse and run a program:

 - (I assume you have Haskell and bnfc)